 The Plan has an agreement with CalPERS that allows retirees to select coverage through one of the retiree plans offered.
-The medical plans offered through CalPERS are summarized in the attachment.
 Details of the plans are available through CalPERS in the carriers' Evidence of Coverage booklets or can be reviewed on the CalPERS website.